July 2012

 - Always wash counters, cutting boards, knives, and other utensils with hot soapy water after they come into contact with raw meat, poultry or seafood.

-Separate raw from cooked:
+Separate raw food from cooked:

 - Separate raw meat, poultry and seafood from other food in your grocery cart and bags.